Semistability, modular lattices, and iterated logarithms: Introduction

 The text is organized as follows.
-Section~\ref{sec_weight_dag} looks at the special case when all $E_i$ are one-dimensional, where the weight filtration can be defined much more easily as a solution to a convex optimization problem.
+In Section~\ref{sec_example} we discuss in detail an example which exhibits many of the general features.
+This should give the reader a good idea of the practical content of our theory before diving deeper into it.
+In section~\ref{sec_weight_dag} we look at the special case when all $E_i$, $i\in Q_0$, are one-dimensional, where the weight filtration can be defined much more easily as a solution to a convex optimization problem.
 Section~\ref{sec_weight_lattice} concerns the purely lattice theoretic part or the work.
 After reviewing some basics, the main goal is proving existence and uniqueness of the weight filtration in any finite-length modular lattice.
 In Section~\ref{sec_flow} we construct asymptotic solutions to \eqref{ode_intro} and prove our second main result.
 For this, the language of $*$-algebras and $*$-bimodules provides a useful tool.

 \textbf{Acknowledgments:} We thank S.~Donaldson and C.~Simpson for useful discussions.
+We also thank anonymous referees for carefully proof-reading the text and providing suggestions to help improve the exposition.
 The authors were supported by a Simons research grant, NSF DMS 150908, ERC Gemis, DMS-1265230, DMS-1201475 OISE-1242272 PASI, Simons collaborative Grant - HMS, HSE Megagrant, Laboratory of Mirror Symmetry NRU HSE, RF government grant, ag.
-14.641.31.000, Simons Principle Investigator Grant.
-Much of the research was conducted while the authors enjoyed the hospitality of the IHES.
-During the writing of the article, F.~Haiden was a Benjamin Peirce Fellow at Harvard.
+14.641.31.000, Simons Principle Investigator Grant, CKGA VIHREN grant \foreignlanguage{russian}{КП-06-ПВ/16}.
+Much of the research was conducted while the authors enjoyed the hospitality of the IHES, the IMSA Miami, and the Laboratory of Mirror Symmetry HSE Moscow